The Best Chewy Chocolate Chip Cookies are simply the best cookies I've ever made and are just as the name implies - soft, chewy and delicious!

 Add butter, sugar, brown sugar, eggs & vanilla.
 Stir by hand with a wooden spoon until ingredients are incorporated.

-Stir in half of the chocolate chips.
+Stir in the chocolate chips (reserving ½ cup for later).
 Use your hands to blend them in, if desired.

 Use a cookie scoop to scoop dough onto parchment lined half sheet pans (cookies sheets with raised edges).
-Place a small handful of chocolate chips onto each cookie and gently press.
+Using the reserved chips, place a small handful of chocolate chips onto each cookie and gently press.

 Bake for 12-15 minutes or until light golden brown on the edges.
 Let cool.